-How long should you wait after someone dies to get rid of their clothes?
-Their keepsakes, their shoes, their jewelry?
 What exactly do you keep after someone dies?
-Letting go of the deceased’s belongings isn’t always an easy task.
+Knowing when to dispose of the deceased’s belongings isn’t going to be an easy task.

 The space of time following the life celebration and burial of a loved one can be lonely.
 You are left with many reminders of your loss in the objects that surround you.
-Your next step is to decide what to do with your loved one’s belongings.

 This is a task that should be completed with mindfulness, as these objects are your last tangible connection to the person who meant so much.

-If you’re wondering what to do with your loved one’s belongings, the following information is designed to help you plan with intention.
+If you’re wondering what to do with your loved one’s stuff, the following information is designed to help you plan with intention.
 Instead of simply discarding certain items from the start, it’s important to consider which could be gifted or even repurposed to extend the memory of the one you loved.

-When to Dispose of Deceased Person’s Belongings
+When to Dispose of a Deceased Person’s Belongings

 No timeline exists for letting go of the deceased’s belongings.
 It should be at the discretion of the closest family member(s) to make this call.
 Most often this is the spouse, but it could also be one or both parents when a child dies, or the adult children when the last parent passes.